 Find out if they will also help you find somewhere to live as this can be tricky and time consuming.

 Different areas of the emirate cost very different amounts and are more or less salubrious.
-Learn where would suit you before you commit to renting anything.
+Learn where would suit you before you commit to renting a property in Dubai on a permanent basic.

 Moving to and living in Dubai can be made easy if you plan beforehand, do your research and get essential things done on time.